The Missing Chevalier

 Little is known about the couple after their return to France.
 Louis de Fouchécour received a French military pension while living in Paris.
 His close acquaintance, the Duke of Enghien, wasn’t as lucky, having been executed on 21 March 1804 for aiding Britain and plotting against France.
 Since the Bourbons were re-instated in 1814, it was safe for Legitimists to return to France.
 Louis de Fouchécour died in the first arrondissement of Paris in 1826.
 Charlotte Anne Agathe died in 1844, probably also in Paris.
 Chateau Fouchécourt, the place were Louis de Fouchécour was born, became property of the commune after the revolution.
 It suffered from disuse for decades.
 Eventually it was converted into agricultural buildings, with little resemblance to its former splendor.

 William still had his day in court where he again narrowly avoided execution, five jurists voting to sentence him to twenty years in prison and two voting to have him executed.
 After his arrest, his wife Louise Charlotte Antoinette de Fouchécour (née le Pellerin de Gauville) was screaming and trying to reach the area where national guardsmen were holding him.
 It was reported that she went insane because of the ordeal from then afterward.
 She died two years later at the age of 48.
 William and six other Frenchmen convicted for their participation in the insurrection were held at St. Pélagie prison in Paris for thirteen months before being sent to Mont-St.-Michel.
 The surnames of the other convicted insurgents were Dubois, Bruere, Legenissal, Augier, Tezler, and Grenon.
 Eighteen more insurrectionists, who had attempted revolt from prison, were sent to Belle-Île-en-Mer.
 William either escaped, was sentenced to transportation, or was released very early.
 He appears in Antwerp, Belgium eight years after his sentence.
 He died there in 1884.
+Josselin de Fouchécour’s sentence was transportation to Cayenne, which is normally a death sentence, but somehow had his first son in Antwerp six years later.

 Like his younger brother François, William used the surname de Courtenay, but he didn’t use it for very long.
 In 1820, a William de Courtenay and a person who is transcribed as “Othon de Courtenay,” born about 1799, returned to France and renounced their British citizenship.
 This person named Othon may have been a brother of William and Charles, but there seems to be no other mention of him anywhere either before or after that event.
 A family account also has a sibling named “Auguste,” which could be the same person.
 Alternatively, Othon could have been William’s wife, although the reason for her being called that name would be a complete mystery.